RaymondChoi54/webcamMouse/deliverables/iteration-02.review.md

  * Ordered from most to least important.
  * Explain why you are making a change.

 For our Chrome extension, create a button that hides all other buttons.
 This gives the user the option to hide the other buttons if they please and solves the potential problem of our extension buttons covering up functions on the webpage.

-**Scrap the blinking in OPENCV
+In addition to the hide All button, the team plans to incorperate back, forwards, etc to the extension so that the user does not have to rely on the on-screen buttons; especially when they are hidden during full-screen mode.

-**any changes on the webcam team
+In terms of the webcam software, plans are put into place to incorperate a sentitivity menu so that the user can adjust how sensitive the mouse cursor is.
+This is due to the mixed criticism from many of our testers where some would say its too slow while some say that its just right.

 **any changes on the extension team